North 24 Parganas district: Pre-independence

+Since then, this entire territory is known as '24 Parganas'.

 In 1751, the Company assigned John Zephaniah Holwell as zemindar of the District.
 In 1759, after the Bengali War of 1756–1757, the Company assigned it to Lord Clive as a personal Jaghir (zamindari) and after his death it again came under the direct authority of the company.

 In 1793, during the rule of Lord Cornwallis, entire Sunderbans were in Twentyfour Parganas.
 In 1802, some parganas on the western banks of river Hoogly were included into it.
 These parganas were in Nadia earlier.
 In 1814, a separate collectorate was established in Twenty-four Parganas.
 In 1817, Falta and Baranagar and in 1820, some portions of Nadia's Balanda and Anwarpur were encompassed to it.
 In 1824, portions of Barasat, Khulna and Bakhargunge (now in Bangladesh) were also included to it.
 In 1824, the district headquarters was shifted from Kolkata to Baruipur, but in 1828, it was removed to Alipore.
 In 1834, the district was split into two districts – Alipore and Barasat, but later these were united again.

 In 1905, some portion of this district around the Sunderbans was detached and linked to Khulna and Barisal.
 These parts remained in Bangladesh territories where Jessore's Bangaon was joined to Twentyfour Pargana after the 1947 partition.

 After Independence

 In 1980, an administrative reform committee under the chairmanship of Dr. Ashok Mitra suggested splitting the district into two and as per the recommendation of the committee in 1983, on 1 March 1986, two new districts – North 24 Parganas (24 PGS (N)) and South 24 Parganas (24 PGS (S)) were created.
 The North 24 Parganas which was included in the Presidency division has been formed with five sub-divisions of the Greater 24 Parganas, namely Barasat Sadar (Headquarters), Barrackpore, Basirhat, Bangaon, and Bidhannagar (a satellite township of Kolkata, popularly known as Salt Lake).

 On 1 August 2022, the Chief Minister of West Bengal Mamata Banerjee announced to create two more districts named Ichamati district consisting of Bangaon subdivision and a yet unnamed district consisting of Basirhat subdivision by bifurcating the district for better development and smooth administration purpose.